 The City of Rowlett passed an ordinance establishing a Rental Housing Standards Program.
 This program is designed to ensure minimum housing standards for the protection and safety of the occupants of all rental homes, both single family and multifamily.

-The program is divided into two categories: Single-Family Rental and Multi-Family Rental.
+The program is divided into four categories: Single-Family Rental, Multi-Family Rental, Short-Term Rental and Hotel and Motels.

-Click here for Guidelines required for short term rentals.
-Upon completion, applications and annual fee can be mailed in or brought in to visit our office at 5702 Rowlett Rd.
-Rowlett, TX 75089
+Applications and annual fee can be submitted online via web.mygov.us or brought into our office at 5702 Rowlett Rd.
+Rowlett, TX 75089.

 The IPMC is a model code that regulates the minimum maintenance requirements for existing buildings.
 It is a maintenance document intended to establish minimum maintenance standards for basic equipment, light, ventilation, heating, sanitation and fire safety.
 Responsibility is fixed among owners, operators, and occupants for compliance.
 The IPMC provides for the regulation and safe use of existing structures in the interest of the public safety and welfare in and of the community.